mth229/mth229.github.io/symbolic.md

 One strength of `julia` is how well it plays with others.
-This is leveraged in the `SymPy` package for `julia` to provide a symbolic math interface through a connection to `Python` and its `SymPy` package via julia's `PyCall` package.
+This is leveraged in the `SymPy` package for `julia` to provide a symbolic math interface through a connection to `Python` and its SymPy library via `julia`'s `PyCall` package.
 We see in this project how this additional functionality affords an alternative approach to performing calculus problems.